exakat/exakat/docs/Rules.rst

    <?php

-   //  'die may do both print and 'die. echo 'Error message';
+   //  die may do both print and die. echo 'Error message';
-   'die();
+   die();

-   //  'exit may do both print and 'die. print 'Error message';
+   //  exit may do both print and die. print 'Error message';
-   'exit;
+   exit;

-   //  'exit cannot print integers only : they will be used as status report to the system. print 'Error message';
+   //  exit cannot print integers only : they will be used as status report to the system. print 'Error message';
-   'exit 1;
+   exit 1;

    ?>